polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ## Summary

 At the moment, there is no way for Snowbridge to be halted immediately.
 The best course of action to halt the bridge should an exploit be detected, is to halt the bridge through a whitelisted caller proposal, through OpenGov.
 This has obvious drawbacks - even if a Snowbridge exploit is detected, there is no way to halt the bridge on-chain (off-chain relayers can be switched off but it is obviously not a fool-proof stopgap).
 This RFC proposes a permissionless, instant Snowbridge halt if the caller deposits a large sum of DOT, to be slashed if paused maliciously.
-This proposal is a reactive security measure (i.e. a exploit or vulnerability first need to be visible for this functionality to be useful).
+This proposal is a reactive security measure (i.e. an exploit or vulnerability first needs to be visible for this functionality to be useful).
 Another proposal, [Snowbridge Circuit Breakers](https://github.com/polkadot-fellows/RFCs/pull/167), is proposed alongside this RFC for a more proactive approach.

 ## Motivation

 Snowbridge has no near-immediate halt path today.
 Existing governance halt routes require a referendum and Fellowship action (hours-to-days latency).
 Both are too slow for an active drainage exploit and to stop activity during investigation.

 Investigation into the new TX Pause pallet and Safe Mode pallet ([polkadot-fellows/runtimes PR1164](https://github.com/polkadot-fellows/runtimes/pull/1164)) revealed parts that can be reused and referenced, but they do not resolve Snowbridge's need directly.
 Pallet Safe Mode blocks all calls except a configured whitelist, which works backwards for us: halting only Snowbridge would mean whitelisting essentially the whole rest of the chain rather than targeting the bridge, so it acts as a chain-wide brake rather than a per-component one.
 Besides this, Snowbridge requires a multi-chain freeze that spans Ethereum contracts, Bridge Hub and Asset Hub.
-Neither of these two existing pallets support inter-chain messaging.
+Neither of these two existing pallets supports inter-chain messaging.
 Similarly, pallet TX Pause requires a privileged origin.
 Snowbridge requires a permissionless pausing mechanism, given a sizeable, slashable deposit.

 ## Stakeholders